CycureLabs/Quartz/README.md

 ### For developers :computer:

-It would be so much help, if you keep this things in mind:

-* Add some comments in your code.
+* It would be so much help, add some comments in your code, will help us to understand. :yum:
-* Add your name on top of your code, would help us to manage things.

 ### Installation :zap: